 - Creating the TLP, in which a single contributor proposes a new trope with a brief writeup and invites the comments of everyone else.

-- The reply stage, where the various tropers add suggestions and examples, and discuss the possible page with the creator.
+- The reply stage, where the various tropers add suggestions and examples, and discuss the possible breadth and of the page-to-be with the creator.

-- Finally, the ascendance of the draft from the TLP system.
-There are two options for how this is done.
+- Finally, the progression of the draft from the TLP system.
+There are two paths possible.